Crumlin, County Antrim

 Crumlin is a town in County Antrim, Northern Ireland.

-Geography

-Crumlin is 20 miles (32 km) west of Belfast city centre and 3 miles (4.6 km) from Belfast International Airport at Aldergrove.
-It is part of Antrim and Newtownabbey district and had a population of 5,366 people in the 2021 census.
+It is near the shore of Lough Neagh, 20 miles (32 km) west of Belfast city centre and 3 miles (4.6 km) from Belfast International Airport at Aldergrove.
+It was formerly served by Crimlin railway station.
+Crumlin is part of Antrim and Newtownabbey district, and had a population of 5,366 at the 2021 census.

-Crumlin covers 1.28 square km or 0.5 square miles.

-The Crumlin river (also known as the Camlin river) flows through the village from Divis Mountain to Lough Neagh.

 History

 There are records of a settlement at Crumlin going back to at least 1306.
 The Taxation of the Dioceses, compiled in that year 1306, notes "The Church of Camelyn, 2 marks, Tenth 2s.
 8d."
 Bishop Reeves says, "It is so called from a tortuous stream" (the crooked line).
 Camlin was anciently a Bishop's Mensal, and services were held in the church up to 1661, but it was destroyed by the army of King James II in 1689 after which the locals moved to Glenavy Parish Church.

 According to a survey carried out in 1808, it had a population of 430 people, a school and a post-office.
 Linen weaving and labouring were the main forms of employment.
 By 1849 it had its own electoral division.

 The town's old linen mill was built in 1809.

-A stone clock tower, built in 1897 as a memorial to a member of the Pakenham family who were landlords in the area, stands at the top of the village near the former railway station.
+A stone clock tower, built in 1897 as a memorial to a member of the Pakenham family who were landlords in the area, stands at the top of the town near the former railway station.

 On 13 September 1902, the Crumlin meteorite landed near the village.
 When it first hit the atmosphere it was travelling at 30,000 miles an hour, and the sonic boom was heard up to 10 miles away.
 Locals heard various strange noises and some of them likened it to a train running off the track or a boiler exploding in the nearby mill or a swarm of bees.
 It landed on Andrew Walker's farm and was soon bought and taken away to the Natural History Museum in London.
 It has now been loaned to the Ulster Museum in Belfast for 3 years and came back to Northern Ireland in February 2023.

 In 1972, during The Troubles, a bomb went off prematurely near Crumlin, killing two IRA members.

 Crumlin's proximity to Belfast has led to it becoming a local business area, with international venues, including hosting the headquarters of Randox Laboratories and Lidl in Northern Ireland.